RDWV/rdwv-docs/bitcart-basics/bitcart-vs-others.md

 The payment processor may also provide a custodial wallet for the merchant to use.
 As mentioned above, this is advised against because your private keys may be compromised.
 If they claim to not save your private keys after giving them to you, it's likely you will not know the truth until it's too late.
 Centralized services may seem like an easier solution for the merchant.
 Unfortunately the trade-off is sacrifices in privacy, security and self-sovereignty which is normally obtained using the Bitcoin Network.

-That's one of the reasons why Bitcart was created.
+That's one of the reasons why RedWaves was created.
 To help merchants remove third party dependencies and simply use the Bitcoin Network freely and securely.
-Merchants have their own copy of the Bitcart software which runs on their own server or VPS of their choice and validates their own payments using their own node.
+Merchants have their own copy of the RedWaves software which runs on their own server or VPS of their choice and validates their own payments using their own node.
 It's a self-hosted Peer-to-Peer all-in-one crypto solution.
 There shouldn't be any trade-offs as setup is the simplest possible and we wanted to make this software user friendly.

-As the Bitcart community continues to grow, more deployment methods, use cases and tutorials are continually being added to make it easier for non-technical users.
-Bitcart is completely open source.
+As the RedWaves community continues to grow, more deployment methods, use cases and tutorials are continually being added to make it easier for non-technical users.
+RedWaves is completely open source.
 Anyone can join the community to suggest or create improvements, features, guides, etc. Feedback is always welcome.

 ## Fiat

-Currently, Bitcart is a processor **without fiat conversion** capabilities.
+Currently, RedWaves is a processor **without fiat conversion** capabilities.
 As a merchant, this may be a difficult if business costs require fiat.
-Not providing fiat conversion allows Bitcart merchants to avoid KYC and AML identification verification.
-This also allows Bitcart to be free and available for anyone to use.
+Not providing fiat conversion allows RedWaves merchants to avoid KYC and AML identification verification.
+This also allows RedWaves to be free and available for anyone to use.

-However, a fiat conversion feature is on the roadmap for Bitcart.
+However, a fiat conversion feature is on the roadmap for RedWaves.
 Since merchants are always the owners of their private keys, they can always freely convert their coins manually, but for now there's no instant-fiat conversion.

 ## Can't find this information for other payment processors? <a id="cant-find-this-information-for-other-payment-processors"></a>

 - It's probably a feature not a bug!
 - All of this information should be available to merchants.
 - Checkout the [Awesome Payment Processor List](https://github.com/alexk111/awesome-bitcoin-payment-processors)
-- If you have more questions about Bitcart, read our [Official Documentation](https://docs.bitcart.ai).
+- If you have more questions about RedWaves, read our [Official Documentation](https://docs.RedWaves.ai).